fiskaltrust/interface-doc/doc/appendix-de-kassensichv/operation-modes/SCD/diebold-nixdorf.md

 ## SCU

+### **Support**

+**RC from version:** 1.3.1

+**Stable from version:** 1.3.6

 The _fiskaltrust.Middleware.SCU.DE.DieboldNixdorf_ package connects the middleware with a Diebold Nixdorf hardware-TSE via a serial COM port.

-### **Support**

-RC from version: 1.3.1

-Stable from version: 1.3.6

 ### Parameters